 As of winter 2020, 92Y’s Young Writers Workshop will take place online.
 We will update students and families with any changes as we get closer to the start of the program.
 If we’re able to meet in person, 92Y will host an online workshop for students outside the tri-state area.

 “I saw myself taking more risks in form and content.
 I loved the instruction and the group dynamic was one of the best I’ve witnessed in writing workshops,” wrote a former student.

 “My daughter has been lucky enough to attend creative writing workshops in the past.
 This was her favorite by far.
-She was incredibly impressed by the teachers and the visiting artists - and most certainly by her fellow students.
-She also loved the thoughtful touches – like the personalized reading lists – or even the comments on her application,” wrote the parent of a Summer 2017 student.
+She was incredibly impressed by the teachers and the visiting artists - and most certainly by her fellow students,” wrote the parent of a former student.